Sectors and qualifications

 There are different levels of apprenticeship available.
 The level you start at will depend on your current qualifications and the opportunities available in the sector you are interested in.

 - Intermediate Apprenticeship (equivalent to five good GCSE passes): Provides you with the skills and qualifications for your chosen career.
 You could progress to an Advanced Apprenticeship.

 - Advanced Apprenticeships (equivalent to two A Level passes): To start this programme, you should have at least five good GCSEs (grade A*-C (9-4 in new grading)) or have completed an Intermediate Apprenticeship.
-This will provide you with the skills and qualifications you need for your career and allow you to apply for an higher apprenticeship or degree level qualification.
+This will provide you with the skills and qualifications you need for your career and allow you to apply for an Higher Apprenticeship or degree level qualification.

 - Higher Apprenticeships (equivalent to a Foundation Degree which could be topped up to an Honours Degree): To start this programme, you should have a Level 3 qualification like A Levels or a BTEC or have completed an Advanced Apprenticeship.

-- New Degree Apprenticeships are a new government development.
+- Degree Apprenticeships are a fairly new government development.
 Apprentices will split their time between university study and the workplace and will be employed throughout – gaining a full bachelor’s or master’s degree from an university while earning a wage and getting real on-the-job experience in their chosen profession.
 Find out more.

 For young people who do not have relevant qualifications

 Traineeships are ideal if you are motivated to get a job but lack the skills and experience that employers are looking for.
 If you have been unsuccessfully applying for apprenticeships due to a lack of skills and experience then you might be a good candidate for a Traineeship.